 - 1/2 cup nuts, soaked and crisped if possible.
 (See All About Nuts.)
 I used almonds, however these are delicious with pecans, walnuts, pistacios, hazelnuts, etc.

-- 1 1/2 cups Just Like Sugar Table Top natural chicory root sweetener (not Baking) or your favorite sweetener.
+- Sweeten with about 1 1/2 cups Just Like Sugar Table Top natural chicory root sweetener, or 1/4 cup PureLo Lo Han Sweetener by Swanson, or 1 cup raw honey, or your favorite sweetener.

 - 1 2/3 cups (220 g) almond meal or flour

 - 1/2 teaspoon unprocessed salt

 - 2 teaspoons nutritional yeast (optional buttery flavor)

 - 3 large eggs (165 g) at room temperature (See The Best Eggs are Pasture-raised Organic)